Skip to main content

 MANAGE_SETTINGSManage shop settings

-MANAGE_TRANSLATIONSManage tranlsations
+MANAGE_TRANSLATIONSManage translations

 MANAGE_CHECKOUTSManage checkout